navipartner/docs/content/en/docs/power_bi/entertainment/intro.md

 ---
-title: "NP Power BI for Entertainment"
+title: "NP Power BI for Attraction"
-description: "The Power BI Entertainment Report is created as a tool for analyzing business operations related to the provided services, for instance, for organizing cultural events, exhibitions, performances, and amusement activities."
+description: "The Power BI Attraction Report is created as a tool for analyzing business operations related to the provided services, for instance, for organizing cultural events, exhibitions, performances, and amusement activities."
 lead: ""
 date: 2023-07-18T11:40:46+02:00
 lastmod: 2023-07-18T11:40:46+02:00